 In 1987, years before the discovery of dark energy, Weinberg argued in a controversial paper that “our universe’s vacuum energy density could be explained if we take into account the fact that we are living in it.
 All one needs for this to be the case is for there to exist an incredibly large number of universes.
 The idea of the modern multiverse had been born.”

-Avi Shporer, Research Scientist, MIT Kavli Institute for Astrophysics and Space Research via Paul Davies, The Goldilocks Enigma: Why Is the Universe Just Right for Life? and Dan Hooper, At the Edge of Time, both Kindle editions. and Scientific American.
+Maxwell Moe, astrophysicist, NASA Einstein Fellow, University of Arizona via Paul Davies, The Goldilocks Enigma: Why Is the Universe Just Right for Life?, Yasunori Nomura and Dan Hooper, At the Edge of Time, both Kindle editions, and Scientific American.